eruption-project/eruption/README.md

 $ sudo target/release/eruption -c support/config/eruption.conf
 ```

-Please refer to [INSTALL.md](docs/INSTALL.md) for further information.
+Please refer to [INSTALL.md](docs/INSTALL.md) for further information, e.g. the dependencies you need to install to be
+able to successfully build Eruption from source.

 ## After Setup

 > You may want to try the
 [Eruption Profile Switcher](https://extensions.gnome.org/extension/2621/eruption-profile-switcher/)
-GNOME Shell extension, for easy switching of profiles on the fly.
+GNOME Shell extension that enables easy switching of profiles on the fly.

 ![eruption-profile-switcher screenshot](docs/assets/screenshot-profile-switcher-01.jpg)